wp-plugins/commentluv/trunk/readme.txt

 = I am having problems, what do I do? =
 You can switcht the debug option on by including "[debugon]" in the comment (no quotes) and the plugin will output the things that it tried to locate the feed.
 Copy and paste the debug output in to an email to me (along with the author's url) and I'll look into it for you.

+= I don't want my last blog post showing on my comment = Uncheck the box for "enable commentluv" below the message

 == Screenshots ==